Nutil/DuckieTV/ESOF-docs/Software Tests.md

 Topics: Discuss how 'testable' is the program.
 Discuss how to improve the testability of software components.

 The testability of software components (modules, classes) is determined by factors such as:
-- Controllability: The degree to which it is possible to control the state of the component under test (CUT) as required for testing.
 - Observability: The degree to which it is possible to observe (intermediate and final) test results.
 - Isolateability: The degree to which the component under test (CUT) can be tested in isolation.
 - Separation of concerns: The degree to which the component under test has a single, well defined responsibility.